RootCipherX/cybersecurity-nmap-network-scanning/README.md

 **Command Breakdown:**
 *   `nmap`: The network scanning utility.
-*   `-p-`: Instructs Nmap to aggressively scan all 65,535 TCP ports instead of defaulting to the top 1,000 most common ports.
+*   `-p-`: Instructs Nmap to aggressively scan all 65,535 TCP ports instead of defaulting to the top 1,000.

-*   `10.145.8.91`: The authorized Metasploitable target IP.
+**Methodology:**
+Targeting the confirmed active host, I executed a full TCP port scan across the entire possible port range.
+I specifically omitted stealth flags to observe how the target handles standard TCP connection attempts across all ports.

+**Observation:**
+The target revealed a massive attack surface.
+Nmap reported 65,505 closed ports, but highlighted a significant number of open standard ports (e.g., FTP on 21, SSH on 22, HTTP on 80, SMB on 445).
+Additionally, several high-numbered/non-standard ports were discovered open.

 **Security Relevance:**
-Identifying open ports is critical for determining the exposed attack surface.
-Scanning the entire port range ensures that services hidden on non-standard, high-numbered ports (often used for backdoors or internal testing) are not missed during the assessment.
+Scanning the entire port range ensures that hidden services or malicious backdoors running on obscure, high-numbered ports are not missed during the reconnaissance phase.

 **Result / Evidence:**
 <br>